fabioluisaf/maze-creator/README.md

 # Maze creator
-A simple program that creates a maze using the Depth First Search algorithm.
+A program that creates mazes using various algorithms and solves it, giving a difficulty rating based on how long did the A* algorithm took to solve the maze.